prof18/marcogomiero.com/content/posts/drafts/my-2cents-cross-platform.md

 tags: [Cross Platform]
 ---

+During my journey as mobile developer, I had the chance to try and give a look to some cross platform solutions both for work and fun reasons.
+Today, I want to share my toughts and considerations about them and why/when you should use cross-platform.
+I hope that these toughts will be helpful to anyone that is in the process of choosing an right solution for their product.

+> **Disclaimer**: in this article I will share some opinions based on my experience and they can be applicable to your situation or not.
+If you want to share your considerations, feel free to drop a comment below or tweet me [@marcoGomier](https://twitter.com/marcoGomier)

+## Possible solutions

+Out in the wild there are plenty of differerent cross-platform solutions.
+However, in this post I will focus only on the most used (that are also the one that provide an experience as much close as the native one) and the most promising.

+{{< figure src="/img/2cents-cross/google-trend-cross.png" alt="image" caption="Google Trends for the past 12 months. *Last update May 2020*" >}}

+First of all, I've excluded all the solutions that uses web technologies to render the app in a WebView (like [Cordova](https://cordova.apache.org/) or [Ionic](https://ionicframework.com/)) because they don't have adequate performances.

+## Issue with cross platform solutions

+## What to use now?

+---

+React Native, Flutter, Ionic, Xamarin.

 In this article I want to share my experience with cross-platform solutions and what I think about choosing them for your product.

 Disclaimer: my opinion can be different than yours